 Popup installations created by students in a fall Landscape Architecture studio capture the imaginations of Providence residents.

 Landscape Architecture students graduate with the versatility and self-confidence to work in a wide range of land- and systems-based design fields, pursuing interests they've typically begun to explore as graduate students.
 In general, they are collaborative in spirit, open-minded, innovative in their approaches to problem solving and blessed with a certain joie de vivre.
 Above all, alumni self-identify as creators – not merely consumers – of contemporary culture.

 Alumni at work

-"Science is my muse for design," says Ian Quate, a landscape architect who expresses his commitment to scientifically-informed, green design through his work with the New York-based firm Nelson Byrd Woltz and a variety of nonprofit organizations.
-At NBW, Quate's projects center on cultivating environments that integrate urban wildlife with cities and other areas in the Northeast.
+"Science is my muse for design," says Ian Quate, a landscape architect who expresses his commitment to scientifically-informed, green design through previous work with the New York-based firm Nelson Byrd Woltz and a variety of nonprofit organizations.
+At NBW, Quate's projects centered on cultivating environments that integrate urban wildlife with cities and other areas in the Northeast.
 In addition, he is engaged in interdisciplinary ventures like the BK BioReactor, an alternative cleanup proposal for Brooklyn's Gowanus Canal that won first prize in the 2015 Gowanus by Design competition.
 He is currently based in Asheville, NC and the founder of landscape design firm Fruit Studio.